rmosolgo/graphql-ruby/guides/dataloader/testing.md

 ## Testing Dataloader Sources

 You can also test `Dataloader` behavior outside of GraphQL using {{ "GraphQL::Dataloader.with_dataloading" | api_doc }}.
-For example, let's assuming have a `Sources::ActiveRecord` defined like so:
+For example, let's if you have a `Sources::ActiveRecord` source defined like so:

 ```ruby